Darkoray/Serenity-Spa-and-Wellness/content.md

 ## **How It Works**

 1. **Choose Your Service:** Explore our range of treatments and select the one that suits your needs.
-2. **Book an Appointment:** Pick a convenient time for your visit—our online booking makes it simple.
+2. **Book an Appointment:** Pick a convenient time for your visit our online booking makes it simple.
 3. **Relax & Unwind:** Let our expert therapists take care of the rest while you enjoy your moment of tranquility.

 📷 **Image 8: A step-by-step illustration or icons(booking, appointment, relaxation)** .